Preventing Medical Errors in Dietetics Practice

 Course #21-52 | 2021 | 112-minute video | 15 posttest questions

-Professional Development Resources is a CPE Accredited Provider with the Commission on Dietetic Registration (CDR #PR001).
-CPE accreditation does not constitute endorsement by CDR of provider programs or materials.
-Feedback for this activity can be sent directly to CDR.
-Professional Development Resources is also a provider with the Florida Council of Dietetics and Nutrition (#50-1635) and is CE Broker compliant (#50-1635) (all courses are reported within two business days of completion).
+Preventing Medical Errors in Dietetics Practice awards 2 CPEUs in accordance with the Commission on Dietetic Registration’s CPEU Prior Approval Program.
+Professional Development Resources is also a provider with the Florida Council of Dietetics and Nutrition and is CE Broker compliant (#50-1635 - all courses are reported within two business days of completion).